jsvoo/Tumblr-Backend/README.md

         *All comments = url/comments
         *All likes = url/likes

-NOTE: Routes for POST, PUT, DELETE and some GET Requests routes are withheld for security reasons.
+NOTE: Routes for POST, PUT, DELETE and some GET Requests are withheld for security reasons.